dhyabi2/ITPetroJobs_Oman/README.md

 # ITPetroJobs
-PetroJobs Alert for IT positions when user login to his machine at Morning Get notified about new IT Jobs in PetroJobs listed in https://www.petrojobs.om at computer startup
+PetroJobs Alert for IT positions when user login to his machine at Morning Get notified about new IT Jobs in PetroJobs listed in https://www.petrojobs.om

 Requirements:
 -NodeJS to be Installed